Several sites, including Middle East Eye, found videos removed for violating YouTube's community guidelines after AI flagging

 YouTube has apologised after "mistakenly" removing videos portraying war crimes and other facets of the Syrian civil war by activists and opposition groups.

-Last week, a number of organisations - including Middle East Eye, open source investigations site Bellingcat, and monitoring group Airwars - said that a number of their videos had been removed by YouTube for violating the platform's "community guidelines."
+Last week, several organisations - including Middle East Eye, open source investigations site Bellingcat, and monitoring group Airwars - said that a number of their videos had been removed by YouTube for violating the platform's "community guidelines."

 Furthermore, some media outlets found their entire YouTube accounts suspended, including Bellingcat founder Eliot Higgins and Syrian opposition media channel Orient News.